jlehtoma/temp/20160610/foi.md

 ## Cost development over time

 Left: The total costs paid to scientific publishers by Finland 2010-2015.
 The annual increase is indicated.

-Right: Top-10 publishers (out of 244) correspond to 77% of the overall costs.
+Right: Top-10 publishers (out of 6) correspond to NaN% of the overall costs.

 ![plot of chunk foi-timebypublisher](figure/foi-timebypublisher-1.png)![plot of chunk foi-timebypublisher](figure/foi-timebypublisher-2.png)